pelican-plugins/fediverse/README.md

 Hashtag(s) are taken - if any - from `article.tags` and concatenated separating each of them with commas.

 Pelican can handle tags with whitespaces (for example `#My nice article`) without problems but hashtags in Mastodon are all written without.
-For this reason all whitespaces in Pelican hashtags will be trimmed (`#Mynicearticle`).
+For this reason all whitespaces from Pelican hashtags will be removed before publishing (`#Mynicearticle`).

 Now if your post exceeds this limit you simply will receive the errore message `your toot exceeds Mastodon max limit...`